Alias (Forgotten Realms): Creators

 Alias was created by six powers; although their involvement in her creation varied widely.
 The tattoo was to be a means of control as well as a branding of ownership by each of the collaborating parties involved in her creation.
 Her primary creator was the Nameless Bard, Finder Wyvernspur.
 He fashioned her body as a clone of Cassana; modified for perfect health, strength and beauty.
 He also created her memories; filling her head with his own songs and the desire to sing them.
 Alias's initial short term memory loss is actually due to the gap between the end of her artificial memories and her premature awakening.

 Cassana is a wizard; possessed of power, intelligence and cruelty.
 She organised the group, and supplied her flesh to clone into Alias; although unlike a typical clone which is weaker than the original, Alias was effectively an improved version of Cassana; being stronger, healthier and younger.
 Cassana had complete control of Alias through her wand (within a limited radius) and referred to her as 'Puppet'.

 Zrie Prakis is a lich, the dead lover of Cassana.
-Although a more powerful wizard than her, he was nevertheless killed by her in a duel after they fell out.
+Although a powerful wizard like Cassana, he was nevertheless killed by her in a duel after they fell out.
 Prakis was in the process of achieving lichdom, and Cassana completed the process but tied his remaining life force to her wand, making him her undead slave.
 Although superficially controlled by Cassana, Prakis supported the heroes of the novel in regrouping in order to steal Cassana's wand so that he could kill her.
 His necromantic abilities were employed in animating Alias; he referred to her as 'Little one'.